PandasThumb/pandasthumb.github.io/_posts/2024/2024-07-19-looking-for-mr-goodlink.md

 <figcaption><a href=""></a>Figure 1: Timeline of Human Evolution.
 Arrangement of hominin species by their time span in the fossil record.
 </figcaption></figure>

-<i>Sahelanthropus</i> is located at the bottom right of the chart in Figure 1, living between 7 and 6 million years before present.
+<i>Sahelanthropus</i> is located at the bottom left of the chart in Figure 1, living between 7 and 6 million years before present.
 (A quick overview of the major findings about this species is available <a href="https://humanorigins.si.edu/evidence/human-fossils/species/Sahelanthropus-tchadensis">here</a>.)

 <!--more-->